 “That is so wrong on every possible level,” I said.
 “First, not only would there be hanky-panky, all three of us would be involved in it.
 Second, I’d be having twice as much fun as either of you.
 Third, I’d be messing around with both of you, and I’d think you two being boyfriends now wouldn’t want the other to be messing around with someone else.
 Fourth, as boyfriends you should want to be monogamous.
-And fifth, I have to get up early to go to my Saturday practice.
+And fifth, I have to get up early to go to my Saturday football practice.
 What you two do then is up to you.
-Just remember, Todd, your dad is likely to walk in and catch you.”
+Just remember, Todd, after I get up your dad is likely to walk in and catch you.”

 “Numbers three and four seem to me to be the same thing,” Brian said.

 “Nope,” I said.
 “Number three is about what we would be doing.
 Number four is about what you two should be doing.
 There’s a difference.
 Maybe it’s sort of subtle, but think about it because they aren’t the same thing.”

 “Okay, I guess you’re right, Tony,” Brian said.
 “So Todd, no hanky-panky or messing around tonight.”